apecloud/kubeblocks/docs/user_docs/kubeblocks-for-milvus-database/manage-milvus.md

 ## Connect to a vector database cluster

-Qdrant provides both HTTP and gRPC protocols for client access on ports 6333 and 6334 respectively.
-Depending on where the client is, different connection options are offered to connect to the Qdrant cluster.
+Milvus provides both HTTP and gRPC protocols for client access on ports 6333 and 6334 respectively.
+Depending on where the client is, different connection options are offered to connect to the Milvus cluster.

 :::note